 What inspired this new level of “how small can you go”?
 Well, we want to hit some of our favorite urban areas again, stealth camp/driveway surf near friends and family more often, drop into more places last-minute without reservations, and squeeze into the kinds of cozy little campgrounds and parking areas that we couldn’t fit previously.

 Ultimately, our hearts yearned to live even more simply and compactly when we travel.
 Someday we may backpack around the world, so this is a step in that direction to see how little we can live with.
 We look forward to testing the limits of our already minimalistic lives, and making more spontaneous travel and life decisions than we have been.

 Additional benefits to van life:

-- Overall size – just under 21′, with no towed car, so only one engine to maintain and we fit in a normal parking spot most places.
+- Overall size – 21′, with no towed car, only one engine to maintain, and we fit in a normal parking spot most places.

 - For the first time since going nomadic, we aren’t towing anything, and it feels awesome and much less stressful.

 - We’re a narrower width and shorter height like a normal vehicle, so we can street park more easily.
 There’s not as much pre-planning of routes, like for low clearance bridges on country roads, or gas stations needing room to turn a big rig and vehicle around.
 Since we hate taking the interstate if we can help it, this is a big bonus!